Ísak Harðarson

-He has translated many works from English and Nordic languages into Icelandic over the past several decades.
+He had translated many works from English and Nordic languages into Icelandic over the past several decades.

-He has received the Rithöfundasjóður Ríkisútvarpsins award for his poetry.
+He had received the Rithöfundasjóður Ríkisútvarpsins award for his poetry.
 In 2011, his tenth poetry book Rennur upp um nótt (It Comes Up at Night; 2009) was nominated to the Nordic Council Literature Prize.

 After a 9-year poetry hiatus, Harðarson released a book of poems entitled Ellefti snertur af yfirsýn (2018), followed by a collection of absurdist short stories Hitinn á vaxmyndasafninu (The heat in the wax museum) 2021.